Chapter One – The Two Companions

 Morlen looked down from Roftome’s back at the hostile masses, some of whom snarled and snapped behind the protection of the front ranks, which did not move any closer.
 “You are a persistent lot,” he said, unthreatened.
 “I imagine some of you may have even set foot within this city not long ago, when the Tyrant Prince gave you safe passage, and the stories you’ve told the rest of your kind since then have only whetted their appetites.
 Your reckless incursions make it clear you’ve forgotten just how easily you lost what your master had seized, after he left you here alone to hold it.

 “I wonder, do you still look to the sky for his return?
 Do you wait to see his great shadow pass over your lands as he comes to lead you to feast once more?
 I’m afraid your loyalty bears no reward.
 I broke his dragon.
 I broke his blade.
-I broke him.”
+And as for him, well, I doubt even his bones remain where I left them to burn.”

 Immediately the largest ferotaur in sight shoved through those around it and stood as the monstrous rabble’s champion.
 It bellowed a deep, sonorous challenge while brandishing a heavy double headed axe, and the hundreds that stood behind beat their chest plates and growled in a bloodthirsty clamor.
 Then it stamped toward the defiant pair with weight that sent vibrations far throughout the vicinity.